dgaydukov/cert-aws/sa/files/sa.md

 You can also play back video by typing the HLS streaming session URL in the Location bar of the Safari/Edge browsers.
 * MPEG-DASH (Dynamic Adaptive Streaming over HTTP) - same as HLS, just different format
-* GetClip API - use it to download clip (MP4) with archived/on-demand media from video stream over the time range
+* GetClip API - use it to download clip (MP4) with archived/on-demand media from video stream over the time range If you have need to store data durable with ordering and data should be read with 4 hours interval by 2 apps, you have 2 choices:
+* put data into first sqs, first app read from first sqs and copy data into second sqs for second app (sqs should be of fifo type)
+* use kinesis data stream - this is more approprite solution, cause first solution require app to make sure that messages would be put into second queue, here no extra coding required (ordering built-in)
+So if you have app that reads from same stream or consume from same stream several hours later you data streams (don't reinvent the wheel with sqs)

 ###### Lambda
 Lambda - piece of code that can be executed without any server env (just write code in python/javascript and it will run).